GEOLYTIX/xyz/README.md

 DO `let clone = obj instanceof Array ? [] : {};`

 DONT `let clone; obj instanceof Array ? clone = [] : clone = {};`

+Array.map() should only be used when an array is to be mapped.
+For iterating without return of a mapped array the Array.forEach() method should be used.